Kabelkim/Nanoscience-MSc/README.md

 - mem_per_cpu: Memory per cpu defines the amount of memory allocated per CPU or core.
 It is crucial to allocate sufficient memory to avoid memory-related errors during the DFT calculations.

 ### Formatting cluster scripts
-When submitting DFT calculations on a high-performance cluster, it is importatn to format the cluster scripts correctly.
+When submitting DFT calculations on a high-performance cluster, it is important to format the cluster scripts correctly.
 These scripts contain directives that define the desired configuration and execution parameters for the job.
 ```
 #SBATCH --job-name={<filename>}
 #SBATCH --partition={partition}